-- Screen-share a PowerPoint deck
+- Screen Sharing a PowerPoint Deck

-- Screen-share a Google Slides deck
+- Screen Sharing a Google Slides Deck

 - Learn More

-If you are the meeting host, you can:
+- If you are the meeting host, you can:

-- lock the screen share, so no attendees can screen share without your permission
+- lock the screen share, so no attendees can screen share without your permission.

 - allow multiple participants to share simultaneously.

-Note: If you or your participants want to share multiple screens, using two monitors will help you do this effectively.
+- Note: If you or your participants want to share multiple screens, using two monitors will help you do this effectively.

-Select Advanced Sharing Options to lock the screen share so that only the meeting host can share.
+- You can select Advanced Sharing Options to lock the screen share so that only the meeting host can share.

-If you are using the Zoom Client for Meetings desktop application, you can show your Zoom windows and toolbars while sharing your screen if you follow these steps:
+If you are using the Zoom Client for Meetings desktop application, you can choose to show your Zoom windows and toolbars while sharing your screen if you follow these steps:

 - Log in to your UMN Zoom account through your web browser at umn.zoom.us

-- Launch the zoom.us desktop application on your computer
+- Launch the zoom.us desktop application on your computer.

-- Sign-in with SSO if you are not already logged in
+- Sign-in with SSO if you are not already logged in.

-- Check the box to enable the feature
+- Check the box to enable the feature.

-Zoom offers detailed step-by-step instructions for using Microsoft Powerpoint presentations with screen sharing in their Help Center article.
+Zoom offers detailed step-by-step instructions for using Microsoft PowerPoint presentations with screen sharing in their Help Center article.
 You can also refer to these two quick tips:

 - Open your Google Slides presentation in a browser tab.

-- In the Zoom screen-sharing window, select your Google Slide Presentation.
+- In the Zoom screen sharing window, select your Google Slide presentation.

-Your presentation will open in full screen and be shared with meeting participants.
-Meeting participants will only see the presentation.
-When you exit full screen, your browser window will be shared again.
+- In Google Slides, select Slideshow on the upper right side of the menu bar.
+Your presentation opens in full screen and is shared with meeting participants.
+Meeting participants only see the presentation.
+Exiting full screen allows participants to see your browser again.